vramanavar1/seed-webapi/README.md

     Ideally for production workloads

     a) Containers should start as Non-Root User
-    b) Previlege escalation should be disabled
+    b) Privilege escalation should be disabled
     c) ReadOnly access on the Root FileSystem